Dulong–Petit law: Equivalent forms of statement of the law

-An equivalent statement of the Dulong–Petit law in modern terms is that, regardless of the nature of the substance, the specific heat capacity c of a solid element (measured in joule per kelvin per kilogram) is equal to 3R/M, where R is the gas constant (measured in joule per kelvin per mole) and M is the molar mass (measured in kilogram per mole).
+An equivalent statement of the Dulong–Petit law in modern terms is that, regardless of the nature of the substance, the specific heat capacity c of a solid element (measured in joules per kelvin-kilogram) is equal to 3R/M, where R is the gas constant (measured in joules per kelvin-mole) and M is the molar mass (measured in kilograms per mole).
 Thus, the heat capacity per mole of many elements is 3R.